Our Roots

 Our Origins

-Our co-founder and managing director Tomás Maunier was born in Brazil and grew up there and in Argentina, thus he has always been deeply connected to the traditions from both countries.
+Our co-founder and managing director Tomás Maunier was born in Brazil and grew up there and in Argentina, thus he has always been deeply connected to these traditions.
 He fondly remembers the asados and churrascos of his childhood, where families and friends would gather to catch up, converse, and enjoy quality time while savouring delicious meats and wines.

 We take great pride in upholding the gaúchos' legacy, which is reflected in our food, service, décor, and a welcoming and embracing environment.
 We are dedicated to making our guests feel special by sharing these authentic traditions with them, and providing them with a truly memorable experience.